OxfordRSE/uniqplus_snake_project/rules/short_snake.md

 # How do do this?

 We have provided a [detailed walkthrough](../steps/coding_up_short_snake.md) of the steps needed to code up short snake using principles of object oriented programming.
 We recommend all but the most intrepid of coders follow the walkthrough!

+A fully working version of the code is provided [here](../short_snake/), and we recommend all coders execute this code (and play a few games) to get familiar with how the game works.